 Despite the changes going on at home, every toddler has the right to know that they are still loved by both parents.
 Watch your toddler at play to understand how he/she is feeling and thinking, give time to your toddler in time of separations to say goodbye to you, allow your toddler to express emotions and acknowledge them.

-What a toddler really need is having reasonable and loving limits.
+What a toddler really needs is having reasonable and loving limits.
 Developmentally, toddlers do need clear and simple rules that are enforced in a consistent, calm and positive manner.
 By being too permissive, parents are actually hindering the toddlers’ development in self-regulation, self-control and emotional regulation.
-On the other hand, being too strict may result cause a toddler to feel a sense of shame, doubt and mistrust.
-Hence parents have to find a balance- set appropriate expectations, give appropriate choices for their toddlers and staying consistent.
+On the other hand, being too strict may result cause a toddler feeling a sense of shame, doubt and mistrust.
+Hence parents have to find a balance – set appropriate expectations, give appropriate choices for their toddlers and staying consistent.